sandialabs/tenzing/postprocess/README.md

 poetry init
 ```

-I had an SSL error, which seems to be related to python not using the macos SSL certificates
+I had an SSL error, which seems to be related to python not using the macos SSL certificates when installed with pyenv
 eventually fixed it with

 ```